 Sports Medicine Fellowship

-Our sponsoring institution, Southern California Medical Education Consortium, comprises five acute care hospitals recognized for quality of care and patient safety.
+Our sponsoring institution, Southwest Healthcare Medical Education Consortium, comprises five acute care hospitals recognized for quality of care and patient safety.
 The Sports Medicine Fellowship takes place at four of these facilities — Temecula Valley Hospital, Southwest Healthcare Inland Valley Hospital, Southwest Healthcare Rancho Springs Hospital, and Corona Regional Medical Center.
 Over the course of their training, fellows may provide care for patients across these sites.